Alonso-del-Arte/chess/doc/Variants.md

 an N-shaped tab that can only accept a knight's mane, and the knight's mane would have a corresponding N-shaped hole.

+The set would not only need to provide two extra queens, to account for promotions, but also two extra crowns.

 ## Atomic

 This is another variant in which captures have special significance.
 When a